-Important Safety Information: NovaSure endometrial ablation is for premenopausal women with heavy periods due to benign causes who are finished childbearing.
+IMPORTANT SAFETY INFORMATION: NovaSure® endometrial ablation is for premenopausal women with heavy periods due to benign causes who are finished childbearing.
 Pregnancy following the NovaSure procedure can be dangerous.
 The NovaSure procedure is not for those who have or suspect uterine cancer; have an active genital, urinary or pelvic infection; or an IUD.
 NovaSure endometrial ablation is not a sterilization procedure.
 Rare but serious risks include, but are not limited to, thermal injury, perforation and infection.
 Temporary side effects may include cramping, nausea, vomiting, discharge and spotting.
-If you, or someone you know, have possibly experienced a side effect when using our product, please contact your physician.
+Inform patients to contact you if they experience a possible side effect related to use of this product.
+If you or someone you know has possibly experienced a side effect when using our product, please contact your physician.

-MISC-01532-001 Rev. 002 ©2015 Hologic, Inc. Hologic, NovaSure and The Science of Sure are trademarks or registered trademarks of Hologic, Inc. and/or its subsidiaries in the United States and/or other countries.
 The content in this piece is for information purposes only and is not intended to be medical advice.
 Please contact your medical professional for specific advice regarding your health and treatment.